Professional diving: Engineer diver

 A Master's degree titled Engineer Diver, for a professional who has the capacities, skills and knowledge needed to plan, manage and successfully execute an underwater operation concerning engineering practice, was proposed in 2007.
 The proposal does not appear to have been taken up.

 Examples of businesses that might benefit from the proposed qualification are civil infrastructures contractors (above and below water) where inspections, and maintenance projects are carried out periodically.
 That is the case of underwater inspections of ports, offshore platforms, vessels, bridges and dams.

+Demographics

+Commercial diving is a male-dominated occupation in the US, with about 3000 people employed as commercial divers in fields mainly described as support industries for petroleum extraction, heavy and civil engineering and construction, and marine transportation.